nf-core/rnaseq/docs/usage.md

 ### `--trim_nextseq [int]`

 This enables the option --nextseq-trim=3'CUTOFF within Cutadapt in Trim Galore, which will set a quality cutoff (that is normally given with -q instead), but qualities of G bases are ignored.
 This trimming is in common for the NextSeq- and NovaSeq-platforms, where basecalls without any signal are called as high-quality G bases.

+### `--skipTrimming`

+This allows to skip the trimming process to save time when re-analyzing data that has been trimmed already.

 ## Ribosomal RNA removal
 If rRNA removal is desired (for example, metatranscriptomics),